sillygoose/mme-record/README.md

 - Python 3.10 or later
 - Python packages used include (but the list in the `setup.py` file is the definitive list of packages)

-  - python-dateutil
   - python-configuration
   - pyyaml
   - python-can
   - can-isotp
+  - udsoncan

   Both **Record** and **Playback** use SocketCAN for the networking and use UDS and ISO-TP protocols on top of the SocketCAN connections.
-You need to have access to the OBDII connector HSCAN and MSCAN buses if you wish to access all of the vehicle modules.
-My hardware consists of:
+You need to have access to both of the OBDII connector HSCAN and MSCAN buses if you wish to access all of the vehicle modules.
+My hardware setup consists of:
   - Raspberry Pi 4
-  - SK Pang PiCAN2 Duo CAN Bus Board For Raspberry Pi 4 With 3A SMPS
+  - SK Pang PiCAN2 Duo CAN Bus Board For Raspberry Pi 4 With 3A SMPS (powered from OBDII port)

   Other hardware may work but your mileage will vary.